Leonard-Da-Quirm/kiama-sequence-diagrams/README.md

     b -> a.foo;
 <code/></pre>

-The semantic analysis checks for the correct declaration of classes, objects and interactions and prints an error message if something is not correct.
+The semantic analysis checks for the correct declaration of classes, objects and interactions and prints a corresponding error message if something is not correct.